Bayt-al-Hikmah/React/Workshop4/Workshop4.md

 ## Higher-Order Components And Portals
 ### Higher-Order Components
 A Higher-Order Component (HOC) is a function that takes a component as input and returns a new component with extra features or enhanced behavior.
-HOCs were widely used for reusing component logic before Hooks existed, but they are still important to understand because many libraries and legacy codebases still rely on them.

 To create an HOC, we define a function that accepts a component, wraps it with additional logic, and returns a new component.
 We can think of it like a factory function that builds a modified version of a component by adding new capabilities while keeping the original component intact.

-**Example:**
 ```jsx
 function withLogger(WrappedComponent) {
   return function EnhancedComponent(props) {